team401/MP-Generator/README.md

 New Path :
 	This clears the currently generated path and resets the waypoints.
 Export :
-	This exports a left and right side csv file, representing the generated motion profile These will be saved in current_directory\profilecsv\tank
+	This exports a left and right side .csv file, representing the generated motion profile These will be saved in current_directory\profilecsv\tank
 	This will also clear the generated profile and reset the waypoints.
 Load Path :